Garth (comics): Powers and abilities

 As an Atlantean, he possess their shared attributes of powers granted by their physiology: he is able to breathe underwater indefinitely, possesses superhuman physical abilities that allows him to freely move underwater and withstand the pressures of the deep ocean.
 He can survive at depths of up to 3,400 feet below surface level.
 His body contains fluids that adjust to give him buoyancy at varying depths.
 His body also produces gases that push out against the ocean pressures as heavily as they push in, preventing him from being crushed at great depths.
 His body is also highly impervious to physical injury.
 His bloodstream is filled with an amino acid that keeps his body from freezing in the ocean depths, although his own temperature is naturally quite high, allowing his muscles the heat they need to swim at such high speeds.
 Tempest can swim at speeds of 73.86 knots (or 85 mph).
 Tempest has excellent close range vision and he can see particularly well in low light.
 His sense of hearing is particularly acute, although, because the rate sound travels on dry land is different than beneath the water, his hearing is directly linked to his vision.
 He also has a powerful sense of smell.
 Tempest is amphibious and is able to breathe under water by extracting oxygen from the water through tiny pores in his skin.

 As the alleged descendant of the evil ancient Atlantean demigod Garn Daanuth, he possess magical powers that are the result of mystic energies of his magical ancestors mixing with their genetic line.
-His magical powers allow him to perform a myriad of abilities such as his psionic ability to generate extreme temperatures of cold or heat in bodies of water, project optic blasts powerful enough to stun and/or knock a gray whale unconscious and kill a normal human being although he can alter its lethal intent.
+His magical powers allow him to perform a myriad of abilities such as his psionic ability to generate extreme temperatures of cold or heat in bodies of water, project optic blasts powerful enough to stun or knock a gray whale unconscious and kill a normal human being although he can alter its lethal intent.
 Other magical abilities include mystical senses, telepathy, telekinesis, dimensional traveling, demonic summoning, and ability to commune with entities connected to the elemental force known as the Blue (or Clear).
-After the New 52 reboot, Garth's purple eyes denote a line of Atlanteans whose powers include having an encyclopedia memory of his kingdom's history.
+After the New 52 reboot, Garth's purple eyes denote a line of Atlanteans whose powers include having an encyclopedic memory of Atlantis' history.

 In addition to his super-powers, Garth is considered a skilled warrior adept with various weaponry and hand-to-hand combat.
 He is also considered intelligent and a competent ambassador.
-Garth also possess a vast amount of wealth due to his royal connections, once having served as the Titan's chief financer.
-As an ambassador, he also enjoys a level of diplomatic immunity.
+At a young age, Garth exceeded in academics.
+Garth also possesses a vast amount of wealth due to his royal connections, once having served as the Titan's chief financer.
+As an ambassador, he also has a level of diplomatic immunity.